11jeonghy/11jeonghy/README.md

-- 🔭 I’m currently working on quantum information science.
+- 🔭 I’m currently working on quantum information science / control theory.
-- 🌱 I’m currently learning linear algebra, quantum information science and quantum mechanics.
 - 👯 I’m looking to collaborate on various ML projects.
-- 🤔 I’m looking for help with quantum information science or any other physics-related topics
+- 🤔 I’m looking for help with nonlinear control systems.
-- 📫 How to reach me: hyeonb13@knu.ac.kr
+- 📫 How to reach me: 11jeonghy@gmail.com